ritech/ASIC-X11-Miner/DR-1/FAQ.md

 ### Is power supply included in the package?

 No. A power supply unit is not included, and you will need to provide an ATX PSU.
-There are 2 PCI-e connectors for +12V DC input and only one of them is required.
+There are 2 PCI-e connectors for +12V DC input and both of them is required.
 You can use either PCI-e 6 Pin or 8 Pin.
 A 500 walts PSU would be good enough for powering our miners up.

 ### Is the Rasperry Pi required for running?